 Step 1: Research The Process

-The first step is to research the home buying process, and that includes examining the cost of doing the work yourself.
+The first step in learning how to buy a house without a realtor is to research the home buying process, and that includes examining the cost of doing the work yourself.
 Your time is your money, and know that it will take time for:

 - neighborhood and community research

 - planning your day off with a route of open houses

 - the time paperwork takes to review and fill out

 Understanding any and all laws you need to abide by in your state is critical as well.

 Aside from books, guides, and talking with others in the industry, for some supplemental research, try Reddit.
 It offers different conversation threads about buying a house without an agent.